OPTIONAL: 3 NIGHT PRE-CRUISE TOUR IN PRAGUE

-If booking your own flights: Munich (MUC)is the nearest airport and is locate approximately 2.5 hours from Vilshofen.
+If you are participating on the cruise only and booking your own flights: Munich (MUC) is the nearest airport and is locate approximately 2 hours from Vilshofen.
 Three options are available for travel to Vilshofen.

-- Coach Transportation: For those arriving into Munich (MUC) on the same day as AmaWaterways offers three transfers to the ship – 10:30 AM, 2:00 PM & 5:30 PM.
+- Coach Transportation: For those arriving into Munich (MUC) on the day of embarkation, AmaWaterways offers three transfers options to the ship: 10:30 AM, 2:00 PM & 5:30 PM.
 Cost is $30 per person and must be booked with Expanding Horizons at time of final payment.

 - Rail: Reservation can be made with RailEurope